conradakunga/Blog/_posts/2020-11-12-conditional-logic-in-msbuild.md

     - .NET
     - MSBuild
 ---
-The [Microsoft Build Engine](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2019), MSBuild, is responsible for controlling the build process that translates source code to object code and its relevant artefacts.
+The [Microsoft Build Engine](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2019), MSBuild, is responsible for controlling the build process that translates source code to object code and its relevant artifacts.

 MSBuild itself uses an XML file format to define various parameters that control the build process.